About the University of Regina

 The 2005-06 season heralded the opening of the Centre for Kinesiology, Health & Sport, which was originally built to host the 2005 Canada Summer Games in Regina.
 The main gym of the CKHS seats over 2000 and is the home court for the school's basketball and volleyball teams.

-Curling became an official CIS sport beginning in 2007-08, and the University of Regina's teams - run under the auspices of the school's Recreation Services department - has brought home two national championships.
-Chris Busby's rink won the men's CIS/CCA nationals in 2009, while Brooklyn Lemon's rink took home the women's title in 2010.
+Curling became an official CIS sport beginning in 2007-08, and the University of Regina's teams - run under the auspices of the school's Recreation Services department - has brought home three national championships.
+Chris Busby's rink won the men's CIS/CCA nationals in 2009, while Brooklyn Lemon's rink took home the women's title in 2010 and Josh Bryden's team won a second men's title in 2024.

-The U of R has hosted six national tournaments in the past two decades, including the 2002 and 2003 CIS Women's Hockey Championship at what is now the Brandt Centre and the 2009, 2013, and 2018 CIS/U SPORTS Women's Basketball Championships and the 2014 CIS Women's Volleyball Championship on campus at the CKHS.
+The U of R has hosted seven national tournaments since the turn of the century, including the 2002 and 2003 CIS Women's Hockey Championship at what is now the Brandt Centre and the 2009, 2013, and 2018 CIS/U SPORTS Women's Basketball Championships and the 2014 CIS Women's Volleyball Championship on campus at the CKHS.
+The University of Regina also played host to the historic 2025 Vanier Cup at Mosaic Stadium, just the second time that the U SPORTS football national championship game was played in the province of Saskatchewan.

 National Champions